aish-srini/--handbook/README.md

 	1. Echo : displays a line of text.
 		○ E.g. - "echo hello what is your name" --> hello what is your name
 	2. More : look at file, one page at a time
-		○ E.g. "more /usr/share/dict/british" --> press ENTER key if you want to
+		○ E.g. "more /usr/share/dict/british" --> press ENTER key if you want to look at the file
 	3. Less : opens the file
 		○ E.g. "less filename"
 	4. Mkdir : make a new directory